imrafaelmerino/JIO/README.md

 ```

-Like with succeed, the effect will always produce the same result, in this case it fails always with the same exception,
+Like with `succeed`, the effect will always produce the same result, in this case it fails always with the same
+exception,
 which is instantiated before creating the effect.
 Do notice that no exception is thrown!

 **From a lazy computation or a supplier**